awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/continuous-queries-concepts.md

 A query over a stream executes continuously over streaming data\.
 This continuous execution enables scenarios, such as the ability for applications to continuously query a stream and generate alerts\.

-In the Getting Started exercise, you have an in\-application stream called `SOURCE_SQL_STREAM_001` that continuously receives stock prices from a demo stream \(an Kinesis stream\)\.
+In the Getting Started exercise, you have an in\-application stream called `SOURCE_SQL_STREAM_001` that continuously receives stock prices from a demo stream \(a Kinesis stream\)\.
 Following is the schema:

 ```
 (TICKER_SYMBOL VARCHAR(4),